 At Portsdown Nursery we aim to keep you informed about:

 Who you can talk to if you have a concern

-The environment outside includes:
+The Nursery environment includes:

 a range of bikes and trucks for a specifically designed roadway

-role play areas
+role play areas and small world areas

-hills for running and climbing,
+hills for running and climbing

 construction apparatus for building

-opportunities for planting and growing produce
+opportunities for planting, growing and harvesting produce

 music and sound exploration